rextechs/AzureIoTBootcamp/Day1-HOL2.md

     ![login server info](images/IoTEnt-Lab/acr-login-info.png)

-## Step 6: Containerize the Temperature Simulator app
+## Step 9: Containerize the Temperature Simulator app

 In order for an app to be run as an edge module, the app needs to be containerize first.
 In the section we're going to walk through the steps to containerize an app.

-### 1. Set up Docker Environment
+### Step 9.1 : Set up Docker Environment

 Set the environment variables **WINDOW_WINMD**  and **DOCKER_HOST**